 Cedar is the most common and highly recommended wood type for barrel saunas.
 It has excellent insulation properties, resistance to decay, and a pleasant aroma.
 There are two types of cedar commonly used in barrel saunas:

-Western Red Cedar
+Western Red Cedar Barrel Saunas

 Western Red Cedar is highly regarded for its natural beauty, warmth, and rich color.
 It has a straight grain and uniform texture that makes it ideal for sauna construction.
 Additionally, it is highly resistant to decay, making it a long-lasting option.
+We recommend Nomad Saunas for their custom western red cedar barrel saunas.

-Northern White Cedar
+Northern White Cedar Barrel Saunas

-Hemlock
+Hemlock Barrel Saunas

 Hemlock is another popular choice for barrel saunas due to its affordability and attractive appearance.
 It has a light, consistent color, and a fine grain.
 While it may not be as decay-resistant as cedar, it still provides excellent insulation properties and durability when properly maintained.

-Nordic Spruce
+Nordic Spruce Barrel Saunas

-With Thermal Modification, Nordic Spruce is as good as it gets – possibly outlasting cedar and becoming the most dimensionally stable material for barrel saunas.
+With Thermal Modification, Nordic Spruce is as good as it gets – outlasting cedar and becoming the most dimensionally stable material for barrel saunas.
 Dimensionally stable means you are less likely to deal with warping, a door that won’t close, and gaps in your sauna through the years.

 Pine is the least expensive option for barrel sauna construction but offers a lower level of decay resistance and insulation properties.
 Pine is typically chosen for its budget-friendliness and availability.
 However, it requires more maintenance and may not last as long as other wood types.